shopware/docs/products/paas/setup-template.md

 ### type

 This section contains the base image used for your build process.
+This is also where you configure the PHP version used in your PaaS environment.

 ### variables

 This section contains configuration for environment variables or server settings.
 General store settings and configurations are set here.
 Here you can inject custom environment variables or enable feature flags.

 Variables in the `env` section are automatically injected as environment variables.
+If a variable is also set in your .env file, the variables set in the `applications.yaml` file will overwrite these.

 ### hooks